carloop/carloop-library/README.md

 ### `gps()`

-If you have a GPS connected to the Carloop, you access GPS function through the TinyGPS object with `carlopp.gps()`
+If you have a GPS connected to the Carloop, you access GPS function through the TinyGPS object with `carloop.gps()`

 ```
 float lat = carloop.gps().location.lat();